We have two programs for qualified NYU undergraduates:

 Regular Decision: February 15th

 NONCUSTODIAL PROFILE and NCP WAIVER REQUEST deadlines:

 Regular Decision: February 20th

-8. Potentially qualified applicants are invited for an Opportunity Programs Eligibility Information Session and eligibility interview, and will be asked at that time to submit all supplemental materials (income verification and copies of financial aid forms filed, e.g. FAFSA, TAP).
+8. Potentially qualified applicants are invited for an Opportunity Programs Eligibility Information Session and eligibility interview, and will be asked at that time to submit all supplemental materials (income verification and copies of financial aid forms filed, e.g. FAFSA, CSS Profile).

 Once you’re enrolled, we’re here to help you make the most of your NYU experience:

-Throughout your undergraduate years at NYU, we offer both non-credit workshops to reinforce your coursework and free tutoring for an array of subjects and course levels. (more »»)
+Throughout your undergraduate years at NYU, we offer both non-credit courses to reinforce your coursework and free tutoring for an array of subjects and course levels. (more »»)